pingidentity/pingidentity-devops-getting-started/docs/deployment/deploymentPatterns.md

 ### 3) Application Configuration (App Config)

-Application configuration can be managed via the [PingFederate Terraform provider](https://terraform.pingidentity.com/getting-started/pingfederate/), the `/instance/server/default/data` folder in the server profile, or the `/instance/bulk-config/data.json` file in the server profile.
-Each of these manage the same configuration.
+Application configuration can be managed via any combination of the following, according to customer internal configuration management requirements:

+- The [PingFederate Terraform provider](https://terraform.pingidentity.com/getting-started/pingfederate/) - a way to declare the "end state" of configuration of a PingFederate server.
+Terraform can be used to identify and correct configuration drift in an environment ad-hoc or on a schedule.
+Configuration managed through Terraform uses the PingFederate administration API and requires the server to have successfully started.
+Configuration changes typically require replication to the engine nodes, but do not require a restart of the PingFederate service to take effect.
+- The `/instance/server/default/data` folder in the server profile - a way to declare the initial start-up configuration of PingFederate admin and engine nodes by providing a foundational filesystem structure.
+The configuration is pulled from Git and applied during container start-up, while changes to this configuration typically requires servers to be restarted to take effect.
+This configuration method is typically used when deploying new adapter JAR files or deployments to the PingFederate server's built-in Jetty container.
+- The `/instance/bulk-config/data.json` file in the server profile - a way to declare the initial start-up configuration of the PingFederate service by providing a foundational configuration package.
+The configuration is pulled from Git and applied during container start-up, while changes to this configuration typically requires a server restart to take effect.

 #### Managed components